vic/expat/README.md

 defmodule Brainder do
   import Expat

-  # defpath takes a name and a pattern to expand into.
+  # defpat takes a name and a pattern to expand into.
   defpat iq(%{"iq" => iq})
   defpat email %{"email" => email}

-  # patterns can be reused inside others
   defpat latlng %{"latitude" => lat, "longitude" => lng}
+  # patterns can be reused inside others by calling them
   defpat location %{"location" => latlng()}

   # intersecting patterns is done naturally by using the standard `=` match operator